WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 ### Browser tab orchestrates the execution

 The main `index.html` ties the entire application together.
-It starts all the concurrent processes, acts as a traffic controller between them.
+It starts all the concurrent processes and displays the PHP responses.
 The app only lives as long as the main `index.html`.

 Keep this point in mind as you read through the rest of the docs.
 At this point it may seem obvious, by the lines may get blurry later on.
 This package runs code outside of the browser tab using Web Workers, Service Workers, and, in the future, Shared Workers.
 Some of these workers may keep running even after the browser tab with `index.html` is closed.